 Read our quick guide to some of the countries in Central Asia

-Read more about China and Central Asia
+Read more about Central Asia and the Far East

 Europe enjoys a predominantly temperate, continental climate that is strongly influenced by the Gulf Stream, with the western coasts being affected by a prevailing maritime climate, whilst the south benefits from a decidedly Mediterranean outlook.
 Eastern and Southern Europe enjoy hot summers mild to cold winters depending how far east you travel from the Mediterranean.
 The best time to visit Montenegro, Romania and Albania is generally between April and September, when both the Mediterranean coast and the sub-alpine interior both benefit from warm summers.

 Turkey’s varied topography provides a range of climatic conditions, from the muggy and damp Balkan coast and the semi arid steppes of Central Anatolia, to the Aegean and Mediterranean attractions of the Turquoise Coast.
 Spring and autumn provide the best times to visit, when the temperatures are more clement and the crowds thinner.
 In the Caucasus meanwhile, the weather is affected by the clash of maritime and continental air masses, which provide hot summers and mild winters.
 The Caucasus Mountains generally protect the region from the Arctic air masses, while the Caspian Sea shields it from the hot air of Central Asian summers.
 The best times to visit are generally spring and autumn.
 Albania typically enjoys warm, dry summers and mild, wet winters, with the western half of the country being generally milder.Read more about Europe and the Caucasus